 College can be a challenging time for many students.
 FC understands this, and we have professionally trained counselors available for students.
 The Counseling Center is on the second floor of the Student Center (SC 222) and is open Monday-Thursday, 8 am-5 pm and Friday, 8 am-4 pm.
 Appointments are free and confidential for all students.
 Contact John Shafer or Sara Kinder to schedule an appointment.

 Attending college is an investment in your future, and most students have to pay something to attend college.
 Scholarships, loans and grants are all ways to help pay for your education.
-If you are concerned about your financial situation, visit the Financial Aid office in the Von Boll Welcome Center or Student Financial Services on the first floor of Old Main.
+If you are concerned about your financial situation, visit the office of financial aid in the Von Boll Welcome Center or Student Financial Services on the first floor of Old Main.